joensson12/Stochastic-Differential-Equations---Math-214-and-Independent-Study-course/README.md

 - **Numerical SDE solvers** (From baseline schemes like Euler–Maruyama to more advanced model-specific methods, including using Physics-Informed Neural Networks (PINNs) to approximate SDE dynamics and related PDEs.)

-This is intentionally kept simple and self-contained: the goal is to demonstrate correct stochastic modeling workflow end to end, from SDE specification to simulation, diagnostics, and interpretation.